Drag Race Down Under: Season 2 (2022)

 The second season was confirmed and casting was opened on 9 September 2021.
-Casting closed on Tuesday October 5.

-TVNZ Director of Content Cate Slater said that TVNZ will be partnering with Stan, World of Wonder, Passion Distribution and Warner Bros.
+Casting closed on October 5.
+TVNZ said that the network would be partnering with Stan, World of Wonder, Passion Distribution, and Warner Bros.
 International Television Production New Zealand for another season of RuPaul's Drag Race Down Under due to film in New Zealand and premiere in 2022."

 According to media reports, the season began filming on 18 January and was scheduled to run through to 14 February 2022.
 Season 1 judges Michelle Visage and Rhys Nicholson were spotted in south Auckland around this time, leading to speculation that both would be returning to judge season 2.
-The winner of the second season of RuPaul's Drag Race Down Under was Spankie Jackzon, with Hannah Conda and Kween Kong as runners-up.
+The winner of the second season was Spankie Jackzon, with Hannah Conda and Kween Kong as runners-up.

 Season 3 (2023)

 The third season was confirmed and casting was opened on 24 October 2022.
-Casting closed on 13 November 2022 at 12:00am PST.
+Casting closed on 13 November 2022.
+Isis Avis Loren was the winner and Gabriella Labucci was a runner-up.

+Season 4 (2024)

+The fourth season was confirmed and casting was opened on 24 October 2023.
+Casting closed on 11 November 2023.
+Lazy Susan won the season, with Mandy Moobs and Vybe as runners-up.

 Contestants

-There has been a total of 20 contestants featured in RuPaul's Drag Race Down Under.
+There has been a total of 40 contestants featured in RuPaul's Drag Race Down Under.